 Excellent working relationships have been established with a range of partners on both formal and informal arrangements.
-The Town Council has been active in both the Central Area Partnership and the Local Joint Committees within the town.
+The Town Council has been active in the Local Joint Committees within the town.

 The Town Council has achieved the criteria to enable the use of the Power of Well Being and has adopted a Statement of Community Involvement and must when using the Power of Well Being have regard for the recently revised Community Strategy identifying local community priorities.
 It should however be noted that since the Town Council became a Power of Well Being Council, there has been no occasion when the Town Council has needed to use the power.
+It is hoped the Council meet the eligibility to use the General Power of Competence during 2012/13.

 The Town Council is conscious of the differing roles to be played by members and officers to ensure effective service delivery.
-Members and Officers have over the last two years developed an excellent working relationship, the product of which has resulted in a strong council, with a good service delivery record and a trust amongst its residents.
+Members and Officers have over the last three years developed an excellent working relationship, the product of which has resulted in a strong council, with a good service delivery record and a trust amongst its residents.